jesusjbr/omdb-api/README.md

 This will provide you with a URL visit it and add /docs to use the swagger and test the app.

 # Steps to execute in local
-Replace the data for your own.\
+Replace the data with your own.\
 Most of these steps could be automated using docker compose. \
 \
 Create network \